Mathematics

 In EYFS, we ensure that maths is part of their daily diet and give the children a wide range of experiences and opportunities to apply their mathematical skills.
 In order for the mastery approach to become successful in KS1 and KS2, we have created a bespoke maths lesson structure, incorporating the Maths No Problem scheme.

-The way we structure our lessons ensures a more consistent approach to teaching maths; a greater emphasis on the sequence of learning; a better use of open ended investigational type questions and the continued development of mathematical pedagogy.
+The way we structure our lessons ensures a more consistent approach to teaching maths; a greater emphasis on the sequence of learning; a better use of open ended investigational type questions, maths language via stem sentences and working walls and the continued development of mathematical pedagogy.

 The mastery approach at RH also ensures that there is a greater expectation on all children; little chance for passive learning as there is a greater emphasis on talking maths, collaborating, exploring and investigating; the use of equipment is encouraged and there are always planned opportunities for children to make connections between subjects.
 Children are constantly pushed to the limits of what they are learning.